cong-n-tran/cong-n-tran/README.md

 ---

 ## About Me
-- Incoming **Software Engineer Intern at GitHub** and ion even know how to use the gitbub.
+- Incoming **Software Engineer Intern at GitHub** and ion even know how to use it.

 ---